shekelyan/sampleiterator/README.md

 # (Sequential) Random Sampling Without Replacement

 The Hidden Shuffle sampling method generates a random set of integers in increasing order for simple random sampling without replacement (where one uses the integers as indexing positions).
-The method only uses O(1) memory and is comparably fast as ordinary (unsorted) sampling methods in most standard libraries.
+The method is comparably fast as ordinary (unsorted) sampling methods in most standard libraries, but only uses O(1) space, O(k) time and O(k) random numbers to sample a random k-subsequence (random subset of size k with preserved order).

 # Implementations